CITS5501 lab 7 (week 8) – reviews – solutions

 B. Exercise

-For each of the following code samples, each person in a pair or group should take the time to read through the code carefully, bearing in mind the “Code review instructions” at the end of this sheet and recording problems they find (and possibly suggesting concrete improvements).
-Spend about 5 minutes on this.
-Then with your partner or group, discuss what problems you have found, and see if you agree or disagree on what they are (5–10 mins).
+For each of the following code samples, take the time to read through the code carefully, bearing in mind the “Code review instructions” at the end of this sheet and recording problems they find (and possibly suggesting concrete improvements).

 Code sample 1 – dayOfYear